endeavouros-team/PKGBUILDS/nvidia-installer-db/README.md

 ## Changelog
 2020-Mar-20, version 2.2-1:
-- using the latest NVIDIA driver database
+- updated to the latest NVIDIA driver database